tomasiCF/Electron-Cash-SLP/contrib/osx/README.md

 ## 2. Use the provided script to begin building.

+    First, remove .egg from previous build:
-    rm -rf ~/Library/Python/3.6/lib/python/site-packages/Electron_Cash_SLP-3.X.X-py3.6.egg
+        - rm -rf ~/Library/Python/3.6/lib/python/site-packages/Electron_Cash_SLP-3.X.X-py3.6.egg

+    If installation problems occur, try also:
+        - rm -rf ~/Library/Python/3.6 ~/.pyenv ~/Library/Caches/pip ~/Library/Application Support/pyinstaller

+    To Build:
-    ./make_osx
+        - ./make_osx

     Or, if you wish to sign the app when building, provide an Apple developer identity installed on the system for signing:

-    ./make_osx "Developer ID Application: MY NAME (123456789)"
+        - ./make_osx "Developer ID Application: MY NAME (123456789)"

 ## 2. Done